RafaelCunhaS/Threads/README.md

-## A clone project of Meta's Trheads made for educational purposes
+## A clone project of Meta's Threads made for educational purposes